inno-devops-labs/S25-core-course-labs/app_python/README.md

 # Python Web Application

 ## Overview
-This app shows the current time in Moscow.
+This app shows the current Moscow time.
 It is built on Python using Flask framework.

 ## Features
 - Displays real-time updates upon page refresh.